Who Is an Artist?

 Why Artistic Identity Matters for Society #

-Perhaps the most liberating approach involves focusing on artistic practice rather than artistic identity.
+I find it more useful to focus on the practice than the identity.
 Rather than asking “Am I an artist?” (a question bound up with external validation and cultural assumptions), we might instead ask, “Am I engaging with creative practice in a meaningful way?”

 So yes, I am an artist.
 And if you create something that exists solely for the purpose of being art, then you are an artist too.
 No permission needed.
 My friend’s comment made me question briefly, but ironically led me to an even stronger conviction about claiming this identity.
 Creating isn’t just something I do—it’s fundamental to how I experience and process the world.
 That’s worth acknowledging, embracing, and celebrating.
 Haters gonna hate.